-- Wales Coast Path visitors put £84 million a year into the Welsh economy. - The Wales Coast Path helps support more than 1,000 jobs. - In 2014 there were over of 43 million visits to the Welsh coast line. - People visit the Wales Coast Path for its fantastic natural scenery, wildlife and great walks - everything from a gentle stroll to a full-on hike. - The Welsh coastline and its inland rivers were of significant importance in the ancient history of Britain when the region was known as Prydein - a name thought to have been confused in the translation of original documents as meaning the whole of Britain.
+- Visitors to the Wales Coast Path visitors make a substantial to the Welsh economy. - The Wales Coast Path helps support many businesses and jobs. - People visit the Wales Coast Path for its fantastic natural scenery, wildlife and great walks - everything from a gentle stroll to a full-on hike. - The Welsh coastline and its inland rivers were of significant importance in the ancient history of Britain when the region was known as Prydein - a name thought to have been confused in the translation of original documents as meaning the whole of Britain.